miquelladeboer/aml-mlops-workshop/labs/01_setup.md

 * Create a new virtual environment
 From a command line window, run  `conda create -n myenvworkshop python=3.6 anaconda`

+* Activate the virtual environment
+From a command line window, run  `conda activate myenvworkshop`

 * Azure ML SDK
   From a command line window, run the following command to install the python client package for Azure ML: `pip install azureml-sdk`

+* Azure ML SDK for Notebooks
+  From a command line window, run the following command to install the python client package for Azure ML: `pip install azureml-sdk[notebooks]`

 * Install frameworks for deeplearning: Pytorch
   From a command line window, run `conda install -c pytorch pytorch`

+* Install frameworks for distributed data preperation: Dask From a command line window, run `pip install --upgrade dask distributed`

 * Azure CLI
   From a command line window, run the following command to install the Azure CLI, used for authentication and management tasks: `pip install azure-cli`